Meeting Locations

 We run meetings in different locations and venues throughout the year.
 Click on a location to find out more...

-A Zoom meeting for all those coping with HSP takes place on the first Wednesday of every month at 7pm for a duration of 2 hours maximum.
+A Zoom meeting for all those coping with HSP takes place on the first Thursday and the third Tuesday of every month at 7pm for a duration of 2 hours maximum.
 These gatherings are informal and provide the opportunity to introduce yourself, make new friends, chat to existing friends, ask any questions and learn from other people’s experiences.
 Anyone interested is welcome to come and go as they wish and does not have to speak if they don’t wish to.

-Members of the Group are sent two reminders of these meetings by email.
-One reminder will be sent two or three weeks before the meeting and the second reminder will be sent about a day before the meeting and these reminders will include the joining information.
+Members of the Group are sent email reminders of these meetings which will include the joining information.
 Some of these meetings will also be detailed in the Newsletter.
 Watch out for details of the meetings on social media too.

 The Birmingham support group was started in October 2014 by June and Penny.